 The Council on Social Work Education (CSWE) requires that the following data be made public and that it be updated every two years.
 This assessment plan went into effect Fall 2015, and conforms to the Educational Policies and Academic Standards [EPAS] 2015.
 The previous social work program assessment plan was closed out with a final report dated July 22, 2015 (n=76).
-This report reflects data on the first two cohorts consisting of social work students graduating Fall 2015 and Spring 2016 (AY 2015/16).
-These two semester provide a small N of 22 students, so these results are considered somewhat tentative while additional data is accumulated in following years.
+This report reflects data on the first four semester cohorts beginning Fall 2015 when EPAS 2015 was adopted.